Leidschenveen-Ypenburg

 Leidschenveen-Ypenburg ([ˈlɛitsə(ɱ)ˌveːn ˈipə(m)ˌbʏr(ə)x]) is a Vinex-location and district of The Hague, located in the southeast.
 It is geographically connected to the main body of the city by only a narrow corridor.
 It consists of four quarters: Hoornwijk and Ypenburg on the southwest of the A12 motorway and parallel railway to Utrecht, and Forepark and Leidschenveen on the northeast.

 Since 2005 the district has its own railway station, Den Haag Ypenburg, situated on the Gouda–Den Haag railway.

 Two highway nodes are located in the district: Knooppunt Ypenburg and the Prins Clausplein.

 History

 Until 1992 Ypenburg was a military airfield known as Ypenburg Airport.
 It was the site of the Battle for The Hague on 10 May 1940, at the beginning of World War II.
-German forces attempted to capture the airfield via an airborne landing.
+German forces took over the airfield via an airborne landing, with the goal of apprehending Dutch government officials and the Queen.
 This failed however and Dutch forces recaptured the airfield.
-After the Netherlands eventually surrendered to Germany, the Luftwaffe made no use of the airfield during the remainder of the war.
+The Netherlands eventually surrendered to Germany however, and the Luftwaffe made no use of the airfield during the remainder of the war.
 Very little remains of the airport today, the former air traffic control tower being a notable exception.